 The first thing to keep in mind is that there are two main elements at play: the camera body and the lens.
 You can get a kit that comes with both, or you can buy them separately.
 I prefer the latter option because I can pick my lens instead of just taking what’s kitted together, and it’s often a bit cheaper than buying the kit.
 But in the beginning, you might want to get a kit so you can learn what it is you’re looking for in a lens so you don’t risk investing in something that you’ll get frustrated with.

 For a beginning body, I would highly recommend a camera that comes with standard auto settings (landscape, portrait, sports, etc.) and manual settings.
 That way, you can learn how to shoot in manual but have the option to fall back on the auto settings until you get the hang of aperture, f-stop, ISO, etc. Most entry level consumer dSLRs will have both types of settings.
 That said, if you’re serious about learning, you’ll want to throw yourself whole-heartedly into learning the manual settings ASAP.
-Auto settings give you snapshots, manual gives you photos (once you learn how to use it).
+Manual settings are the best way to graduate from snapshots to photos.

 Here are some excellent camera bodies for the beginning photographer:

 Another option could be the Micro 3/4 cameras (also called mirrorless), which still have interchangeable lenses, but are a lot smaller and lighter than dSLRs.
 They take pretty good photos, too, especially if you get lenses with good glass.
 I love my Canons, but there were times when I was traveling that I wished I had a smaller camera.
 If you’re not thinking you want to go pro, mirrorless is an excellent option.
 I even know a few pros who use them in certain situations.